 I later became conflicted about the Shield, when I realized I had to reconcile its problematic, broader symbolism.
 The whole logo was almost scrapped, but after some thought, I arrived at a powerful, secondary interpretation.
 In this unintended context, the Ankh inside the Shield represents the struggle to live —fully and freely— despite systems of oppression (again, recalling the PE logo).

-In 2017, I refreshed Ankh, Shield & Circle as its own streetwear brand, with me as CreaDir (Creator + Creative Director).
-Since then, it’s been the home of all my designs for various projects (1stOFF and 44=8, #INTLPLAYER, THE #DOWNNOW PROJECT), and not limited by my infrequent music activity.
+In 2017, I refreshed Ankh, Shield & Circle as its own streetwear brand, with me as CreaDir (Creator + Creative Director), but liberated from my infrequent music output.
+Since then, it’s become the home of all my designs for various activities like The #DOWNNOW Project, #INTLPLAYER, and 1stOFF / 44=8 (s/o Shepard Fairey).
 The online #ASCbrand x Threadless shop is now open— click the banners.